FAQ

 It won’t, and that’s what we won’t be doing here.
 While you can express your feelings and concerns as much as you want and need (and it is in my nature to care deeply and sincerely about how people feel), the bottom line is that we will be doing lots of education and skill-building and then taking action: practicing a lot and holding you accountable to your goals.

 All of my work is based on solid evidence- and research-based practices.
 Why?
 Simply because your time and my time are too valuable for dinking around with personal theories, opinions, “quick fixes,” and just general quackery that can sound good but aren’t actually and widely effective for most people.
-Sure, EVERY approach can have anecdotal evidence supporting whatever claim.
-For example, consider any weight loss product with spokespersons and models who’ve lost weight with their product, all with this standard fine print, “Results not typical.”

-So what is the foundation I have built The GREAT Relationship™ work upon?
+So, what is the foundation I have built The GREAT Relationship™ work upon?

 Best practice therapeutic clinical models: These are all based on answering the question, “How do people really change?”: